Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 UI Mapping
 ----------

-A UI map is a centralized location for an application's UI elements and then the test script uses the UI Map for locating elements to be tested.
+A UI map is a mechanism that stores identifiers, or in our case, locators, for an application's UI elements.
+The test script then uses the UI Map for locating the elements to be tested.
+Basically, a UI map is a repository of test script objects that correspond to UI elements of the application being tested.

 ..
 Santi: Yeah, there's a pretty used extension for this (UI-element), it's also very well integrated with selenium IDE.

-A UI map is a repository, that is, a storage location, for all test script objects.
-UI maps have several advantages.
+What makes a UI map heplful?
+It's primary purpose for making test script management much easier.
+When a locator needs to be edited, there is a central location for easily finding that object, rather than having to search through test script code.
+Also, it allows changing the identifer in a single place, rather than having to make the change in multiple places within a test script, or for that matter, in multiple test scripts.

+To summarize, a UI map has two significant advantages.

-- Having centralized location for UI objects instead of having them scattered through out the script.
-This makes script maintanence easier and more efficient.
+- Using a centralized location for UI objects instead of having them scattered through out the script.
+This makes script maintanence more efficient.
-- Cryptic HTML identifiers and names can be given more human-readable increasing the readability of test scripts.
+- Cryptic HTML identifiers and names can be given more human-readable names improving the readability of test scripts.

-Consider following example (in java) of selenium tests for a website:
+Consider the following example (in java) of selenium tests for a website:

 .. code-block:: java